Pros and cons of a revolving credit facility for UK businesses

 1. You only pay for what you use

-With a revolving credit facility, interest accrues only on the amount you've drawn down, not on your total approved limit.
-If your facility limit is £200,000 and you've drawn £40,000, you're paying interest on £40,000.
+This is one of the biggest financial advantages.
+With a term loan, you receive a lump sum and begin paying interest on the full balance from day one.
+With a revolving credit facility, interest accrues only on the amount you’ve drawn.
+If your facility limit is £200,000 and you’ve drawn £40,000, you’re paying interest on £40,000.

 2. Capital is available the moment you need it

-Once your facility is approved, the capital is immediately available to draw at any time, with no further application, no credit committee, and no waiting.
-For businesses that encounter time-sensitive opportunities or unexpected obligations, this readiness has real value.
+Once your facility is approved, the capital is immediately available to draw at any time, with no further application and no credit committee.

 3. Flexibility that matches your cash flow